 This is also a perfect base for any cocktail.
 Whether it's dry, sweet, fruity, or herbal, you cannot go wrong with Rekya in any drink recipe.
 It makes a fabulous vodka martini and can enhance any of your favorite vodka concoctions.
 Try it in a vodka collins, an espresso martini, a cosmopolitan, or whatever you feel like drinking tonight.

 Since it's also reasonably priced, Reyka is a perfect option as the premium vodka to stock in your bar.
-It really does outshine most top-shelf vodkas, even those that sell for twice the price.
+It does outshine most top-shelf vodkas, even those that sell for twice the price.
 The difference here is that you won't feel guilty about pouring it into any drink.